How does an agency apply to become a partner?

 Where can I find additional resources to learn more about sponsoring a VISTA project?

-To learn more about becoming a Partner Agency, please refer to our VISTA Sponsor Handbook.
+To learn more about becoming a Partner Agency, please refer contact the VISTA Project Director at VISTA@rsvpserves.org.